Shiloh (biblical city): Byzantine period

 The Byzantine basilica, with excavations to the right.

-Jerome, in his letter to Paula and Eustochium, dated about 392–393, writes: "With Christ at our side we shall pass through Shiloh and Bethel " (Ep.46,13, PL 22, 492).
+Jerome, in his letter to Paula and Eustochium, dated about 392–393 CE, writes: "With Christ at our side we shall pass through Shiloh and Bethel " (Ep.46,13, PL 22, 492).
 The official church of Jerusalem did not schedule an annual pilgrimage to Shiloh, unlike Bethel.
 On the contrary, Samuel's feast was held on August 20 in the village of Masephta (Mizpah).
 Even the pilgrims seemingly did not visit Shiloh, for the only one that mentions its name—the sixth-century pilgrim Theodosius in De situ terrae sanctae (ch.
 4, CCSL 175, 116)—wrongly locates it midway between Jerusalem and Emmaus Nicopolis.
 The mistaken identification persisted for centuries, as evident, for example, on the Florentine map of 1300, which places Shiloh at Nabi Samwil, where the Tomb of Samuel is located.
 The sixth-century mosaic Madaba Map wrongly locates Shiloh east of Shechem, omitting the depiction of the church.